-The Pope rejects the "national priority" of the PP and Vox and amends the rearmament of Europe
+The Pope rejects the national priority of PP and Vox and amends the rearmament of Europe

 MadridFor the first time in history, the Pope has delivered a speech to Congress.
-In an auditorium dressed up for the occasion and on a visit that he wanted to serve as a "gesture of closeness" towards Spain, Leo XIV has once again fully entered the Spanish political debate to fundamentally amend the postulates of the far-right regarding immigration.
-He has once again referred to the "tragic migratory drama" and has reproached the "national priority" that the PP and Vox have recently agreed upon in the autonomous communities.
-"Where a person is discriminated against based on their national, ethnic, religious, or linguistic origin, the universal principle of the equal dignity of all human beings is gravely violated," he proclaimed.
+In a hemicycle dressed in gala for the occasion and on a visit that he wanted to serve as a "gesture of closeness" towards Spain, Leo XIV has once again fully entered the Spanish political debate to fundamentally amend the postulates of the far-right regarding immigration.
+He has once again referred to the "tragic migratory drama" and has reproached the national priority that the PP and Vox have recently agreed upon in the autonomous communities.
+"Where a person is discriminated against because of their national, ethnic, religious or linguistic origin, the universal principle of the equal dignity of all human beings is seriously violated," he proclaimed.
 "The situation of migrants and refugees demands a response that looks at people," he added.
-Likewise, he has posed a "double demand of social justice" with immigrants: they must be offered "safe and legal pathways," "respectful reception," and "real integration opportunities," and, in parallel, the "right to stay in their own land" must be promoted by working to ensure that "no one has to leave their home."
-Precisely on Thursday, the Pope will travel to the Canary Islands, which is the final destination of Europe's most dangerous migratory route.
+Likewise, he has put forward a "double demand for social justice" with immigrants: they must be offered "safe and legal pathways," a "respectful welcome," and "real opportunities for integration," and, in parallel, the "right to stay in their own land" must be promoted by working to ensure that "no one has to leave their home."
+Precisely on Thursday, the Pope will travel to the Canary Islands, which is the final destination of the most dangerous migratory route in Europe.

-From Congress, among others, the presidents of the PP and Vox, Alberto Núñez Feijóo and Santiago Abascal, listened to him, who acted as if they heard nothing regarding the Pope's positions against restrictions on immigrants' rights.
-The far-right leader does not feel alluded to by Leo XIV's words, believes there is "no contradiction," and asks to "distinguish" between speeches and "practical politics."
-The leader of the opposition subscribes to the speech "from A to Z," and the spokesperson for the Popular Party, Borja Sémper, maintains that the pontiff's speech is compatible with their pacts with Vox: "We believe that migrants deserve to be treated with dignity," he verbalized.
-For his part, the spokesperson for the PSOE in Congress, Patxi López, has urged the right to put humanism at the center of politics.
+From Congress, among others, the presidents of the PP and Vox, Alberto Núñez Feijóo and Santiago Abascal, listened, who acted as if they heard nothing with the Pope's positions against the restrictions on immigrants' rights.
+The far-right leader does not consider himself affected by Leo XIV's words, believes there is "no contradiction," and asks to "distinguish" between speeches and "practical politics."
+The leader of the opposition subscribes to the speech "from A to Z," and the spokesperson for the popular party, Borja Sémper, maintains that the pontiff's words are compatible with their agreements with Vox: "We believe that migrant people deserve to be treated with dignity," he stated.
+For his part, the spokesperson for the PSOE in Congress, Patxi López, urged the right to put humanism at the center of politics.

 Cargando